Shmurah Gluten-free Oat Matzah - HandRegular price $40.95 Sale price $9.95 Save $31.00

 Everyone!
 Of course, it's especially important for people who cannot tolerate gluten (such as those with Celiac Disease and other allergies and sensitivities) and want to fulfill the commandment of eating matzah on Passover.
 Many people who can tolerate gluten still find that gluten-free foods make them feel better.

-What certifications does Ketzenbaum Gluten-Free Oat Matzah have?
+What certifications does Kestenbaum Gluten-Free Oat Matzah have?

 We offer machine matzah (uniform squares), matzah meal ground from machine matzah, and hand matzah (rustic rounds).
 All three types are shmurah (meaning "guarded"), which is a strict level of kosher supervision.